krishnaa6268/Landing-Page/README.md

-# Landing-Page
+# BURGER-BITEs(Landing-Page)
-A Burger ordering landing page from a store
+A burger-ordering landing page from a store.